-For any pupil leaving Jotmans Hall Primary School, other than at the end of year 6 Parents/Carers are required to complete a 'Pupils moving from school' form which can be obtained from the school office.
+For any pupil leaving Jotmans Hall Primary School, other than at the end of year 6 parents/carers are required to complete a 'Pupils moving from school' form which can be obtained from the school office.
 This provides school with the following information: Child's name, class, current address, date of leaving, new home address, name of new school, address of new school.
 This information is essential to ensure that we know and safeguard the whereabouts of all of our pupils.

-It is crucial that Parent/Carers keep the school updated with current addresses and contact detatils for key family members in case of emergency.
+It is crucial that parents keep school updated with current addresses and contact details for key family members in case of emergency.